adeira/universe/src/mrtnzlml-meta/README.md

 _NOTE: this document is still WIP_

 I am fullstack JavaScript developer at Kiwi.com.
-I do not have fixed team so I am usually somewhere around **GraphQL**, **React (Native)** or any other **React** project (Portalo at this moment).
+I do not have fixed team so I am usually somewhere around **GraphQL**, **React (Native)** or any other **React** project.

 ## My location

-I am officially part of Prague office but I like to spend time in Barcelona.
+I am officially part of Prague or Barcelona office but I prefer to spend time in Barcelona.
 I am basically never in Brno HQ.
 I also [travel a lot](https://nomadlist.com/@mrtnzlml) and therefore, I prefer solving every issue remotely if possible.

 ## Meetings, Slack